slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

 - This indicates that, if we select the lower bound of the number of followers as 20 based on the criteria above, 1852 playlists out of 1 million will be eligible.
-We believe 1852 to 1000 is a reasonable down-sampling rate, so we sampled 1000 playlists among these 1852 playlists by using `np.random.seed(0)` and `np.random.choice` (separate ipynb and pdf are attached).
+We believe 1852 to 1000 is a reasonable down-sampling rate, so we sampled 1000 playlists among these 1852 playlists by using `np.random.seed(0)` and `np.random.choice` (separate ipynb and pdf are attached: `Data_Collection_EDA_Section2.ipynb`).

 ## 3. Scaping and Constructing Data Structure